tangalbert919/UltimateGemsMod/README.md

 ` ./gradlew build`

 Make sure you're in the same directory as build.gradle before you type this in.
 Your product will most likely be called "modid.jar".

+## TODO
+* Make this work with Tinkers' Construct.
+* Add more metals and other shiny gems.
+* Create a beta build for the general public.
+* Add more translations.